khaston10/TacoMonsterGame/README.md

 3. Add game over screen when taco_monsters lives get to 0.
 4. Add music.
 5. Add sound effects.
-6. Increase level of diffuculty with time.
-7. Add a congratulations screen when the player complete the game.
+6. Add a congratulations screen when the player complete the game.